 While the machines you see in cafes operate in much the same way as they have done for years, a quiet revolution is taking place behind the scenes.
 This revolution is not being led by the makers of espresso coffee machines.
-The big leap in espresso technology is something brilliantly humble, intuitive and affordable.
+The big leap in espresso technology is something brilliantly simple, intuitive and economical.
 Can you guess what’s behind it all?
 It’s the ‘high extraction’ filter basket.

-After spending a few weeks testing out some of the new players in the ‘fancy filter basket’ space, we have seen some huge improvements in the taste, extraction yield, and efficiency of our shot creating.
+After spending a few weeks testing out some of the new players in the ‘fancy filter basket’ space, we have seen some huge improvements in the taste, extraction yield, and efficiency of our shot making.
 At a time where the cost of running a cafe is at an all time high, there is suddenly a big opportunity for cafes to save time and money.
 For anyone who is considering a machine upgrade, hold that thought for a second due to the fact that you could very well achieve the level-up in quality you desire for less than a couple of hundred bucks.

 New Kids on the Diffusion Block